Remote Execution Agents

 Overview

 Remote Execution relies on Agents in your environment, or the execution plane, to communicate with the API server in the Astro orchestration plane.
 The Agent heartbeats with its capabilities and the queue it is listening on, and the API server will respond back to assign work accordingly.
-Worker Agents run synchronous tasks, Triggerer Agents run asynchronous tasks/deferrable operators and the DAG Processor Agent processes dags and sends up serialized representations.
+Worker Agents run synchronous tasks, Triggerer Agents run asynchronous tasks/deferrable operators and the Dag processor Agent processes dags and sends up serialized representations.

 You can register multiple remote queues for your Remote Execution Agents for similar reasons you would register multiple worker queues in Hosted execution mode.